vlandham/captain_z/out/captain_z.md

 Captain Z looked up again and walked further away from the beach.
 The trees and bushes here kept her lantern hidden.

 She walked along the rocky steep side of the cliffs.
-It was slow going, the bushes and trees blocked her way, making her go around.
+It was slow going.

+The bushes and trees blocked her way, making her go around.
 Large rocks and boulders were everywhere.
 More then a few times, the way was blocked by one of these big rocks and she had to backtrack to find another way around.

+She was walking alongside one of these boulders when a root caught her foot and sent her sprawling to the ground.

+She crawled to her knees and sat down.
+Her leg hurt now from the fall and her arms were sore from the rowing and scratched from the bushes and trees.
+She had the feeling of wanting to give up and row away.
+Maybe the treasure wasn't even here anymore.
+Maybe it was all just a made up story.

-She was tired and scratched up when she finally something that made her heart skip a beat.
+Sitting on the ground with these thoughts in her head, she finally looked up as the clouds parted for a few minutes to let the moon shine down.
+She saw something that made her heart skip a beat.

+In fact it was three somethings.
+Three big rocks broke out of the ground, bent and pointed like claws.
+That was the spot on the map that she had been looking for.

+She jumped up and ran as fast as she could in the dark to the three big stones.

+At first, it didn't look like any path was around.
+But then she squeezed her head behind the claw closest to the cliffs and saw a crack in the rocks.
+You wouldn't see it if you didn't know where to look, but that was the start to the path to the treasure.

+Captain Z squeezed her arms in past the rock and then pulled the rest of herself into the crack.

+She could see the path heading up the cliffs, zig-zagging right up the side.

+Captain Z started walking quickly up the path, excited to be so close now, but on the look out for more roots and more pirates.

+# 16

+Now we find Captain Z in the same spot in the story as where we started.
+Though now we know a great deal more about the where's and the whys of what she is doing.

+Captain Spears and his men are rowing fast to reach the island and start the search for the thief pirate.

+Captain Z is well on her way to finding out what secrets castle island really hold.

+And now there is this mysterious note with its mysterious letters.
+It was belonging to Captain Spears.
+Now it is the pocket of Captain Zephyr.
+But as to what it says or who it's from, that we have no idea.

+Will captain spears find our hero, captain z?

+Will she find the treasure and escape somehow?

+I don't know.
+All we can do is keep reading and hope against hope that everything will turn out alright.

+# 17